RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/73.embed" height="250" width="100%"></iframe>

 <p><div style="text-align: justify">
-Clearly, <b>France's neighbours</b> are its <b>biggest contributors</b>, after obviously France itself, with the UK heading, followed by Germany, Italy (and its Nutella) and Belgium.
+Clearly, <b>France's neighbours</b> are its <b>biggest contributors</b> after, obviously, France itself, with the UK heading, followed by Germany, Italy (and its Nutella) and Belgium.
 Interestingly, the <a href="https://en.wikipedia.org/wiki/Palm_oil">main palm oil producers</a> (Indonesia, Malaysia, Nigeria, etc.) do not appear in this plot.
 They clearly do not generate the final product and naturally palm oil is not directly consumed but mostly part of a manufacturing process.
 As we saw earlier, these manufacturing hubs are mostly in developed countries explaining this distinction.
 </div></p>

 <p><div style="text-align: justify">